SuperNova76/FastFrames/docs/tutorial.md

 When running the standard histogram processing step an additional cutflow histogram will be created showing the weighted (with the nominal weight) events passing all specified selections.
 The cutflow selection will follow the order of the selections in the config file.
 You can provide multiple cutflows in the config file.
-Note that you need to create at least one "stamndard" histogram if you want to run the cutflows.
+Note that you need to create at least one "standard" histogram if you want to run the cutflows.

 ## Distributed computing
 RDataFrame supports multi-threading when processing the input files (both when the output is an ntuple or a set of histograms).